Bonjourexe/SpeakingClock.js/README.md

 >- `UNITS.HOUR` (3600000 milliseconds)
 >- `UNITS.DAY` (86400000 milliseconds)
 >
->For example, to set the interval to 30 seconds, you would use:
+>For example, to create an instance with an interval of 30 seconds, you would use:
 >```JS
 >const myClock = new SpeakingClock({
 >  interval: UNITS.SECOND * 30,